darrenkoh/document-management-agents/README.md

 - Verify the models are installed: `ollama list`

 ### Embedding Model Not Found
-- Pull the embedding model: `ollama pull nomic-embed-text`
+- Pull the embedding model: `ollama pull qwen3-embedding:8b`
 - Check the model name in `config.yaml` matches an installed model

 ### OCR Not Working